Researchers around the world agree that:

 “PLGAs are understudied, and an extremely challenging and often devastating form of childhood brain tumor.
 More research is desperately needed to develop new means of treatment and we are committed to accelerating research using promising new approaches for these tumors.
 (Dr. Roger Packer,Senior Medical Advisor for the Childhood Brain Tumor Foundation, Executive Director and Chairman of the Department of Neurology at Children’s National Medical Center in Washington DC, and a Founder of the International Society for Pediatric Neuro Oncology)

-The PLGA Foundation encourages scientists worldwide to provide an Executive Summary and a link to any PLGA specific research which has been completed in the past 3 years; the executive summaries and links to complete copies of the published results will be added here.
-Please contact us at firstname.lastname@example.org for questions or clarifications.
+A Kids’ Brain Tumor Cure encourages scientists worldwide to provide an Executive Summary and a link to any PLGA specific research which has been completed in the past 3 years.
+The executive summaries and links to complete copies of the published results will be added here.
+Please contact us at contact@akidsbraintumorcure.